 Interested in Learning More?

 Investment waterfalls, clawbacks, and catch-up clauses determine how a property’s income and profits are split between the investment manager and the investors.
-The specifics of these clauses are laid out in the Private Placement Memorandum and it is a document that potential investors should read in its entirety to ensure that they are comfortable with the risk profile and financial compensation involved in a fund or transaction.
+The specifics of these clauses are laid out in the Private Placement Memorandum and it is a document that potential investors should read in its entirety to ensure that they are comfortable with the risk profile and financial compensation involved with their capital contribution.

 Whether you’re just getting started or searching for ways to diversify your portfolio, we’re here to help.
 If you’d like to learn more about our middle market retail investment opportunities, contact us at (800) 605-4966 or email@example.com for more information.